hypernova-developer/Jenny/docs/ROADMAP.md

 ## NOTICE:
 - v7.x.x-LTS version of Jenny will not have a quite long support time unlike v5.1.9-LTS.
 The lack of the package manager access feature will be a negative part of the next long-term support release.
-- Another reason for the native package manager access being replaced by Dawn is that the `check-updates` and `upgrade-apps`
+- Another reason for the native package manager access being replaced by Dawn is that the `check-updates` and `upgrade-apps` commands are not used by even `hypernova-developer`, the lonely maintainer.
+- Also, the integration of Dawn Package Manager will increase the UX of the Jenny ecosystem.
+The philosophy of Jenny is to combine all of the tools made by `hypernova-developer` and make them accessible from one tool but only different commands.

 ## v9.x.x-LTS